coryburt/coryburt.github.io/_posts/2017-10-07-Brython-in-an-iframe.md

 They are Javascript libraries that integrate the Python language, in one way or another, with the Javascript engine that is already there.&nbsp;
 Of particular interest to me is the (admittedly massive) [Brython](http://brython.info/) library.

-I can hear a gaggle of Javascript specialists out there saying, "Huh?"&nbsp; But, there might a few erstwhile Pythonistas replying, "Makes sense to me."
+I can hear a gaggle of Javascript specialists out there asking, "Huh?"&nbsp; But, there might a few erstwhile Pythonistas replying, "Makes sense to me."

-I have included the Brython console, below, as a demonstration of a capability that piques my interest.&nbsp;

-<iframe src="https://brython.info/console.html" frameborder="no" border="0" marginwidth="0" marginheight="0" width="800" height="400"></iframe>
+Try the [Brython console](http://brython.info/console.html) for yourself.&nbsp;

-Here, you can try it out for yourself and experiment to discover how much of the full Python3 language is actually implemented.&nbsp;
-Quite a large number of Python libraries are available for import, (not all, as you might expect).&nbsp; Best of all, it makes scripting the browser available to the Python programmer.&nbsp; Perhaps not the most emminently practical thing to do, but surprisingly capable and responsive.&nbsp; Definitely amazing.&nbsp;
+You can experiment with it directly to discover how much of the full Python3 language is actually implemented.&nbsp; Quite a large number of Python libraries are available for import -- not all, of course, but support is growing.&nbsp; Best of all, it makes scripting the browser available to the Python programmer.&nbsp; If I've the time, I will give it a try and demonstrate some some experiments with it for myself.&nbsp; Perhaps using Javascript to replace Javascript with Python is not the most emminently practical thing to do, but is, by all reports, surprisingly capable and responsive.&nbsp;
+Definitely amazing.